 8 Things You May Not Know About Lee Harvey Oswald

-For 50 years, Lee Harvey Oswald has remained the enigmatic figure at the center of the Kennedy assassination.
+For more than 50 years, Lee Harvey Oswald has remained the enigmatic figure at the center of the Kennedy assassination.
 Was he a lone gunman?
 A conspirator?
 A patsy?

-In Who Was Lee Harvey Oswald?, airing tonight, FRONTLINE returns to Dealey Plaza in Dallas to examine the evidence of his role in the assassination.
-Originally produced for the 30th anniversary of the assassination, the film draws upon hundreds of witnesses to shed new light on Oswald’s mysterious life story.
+In the documentary Who Was Lee Harvey Oswald?, FRONTLINE returned to Dealey Plaza in Dallas to examine the evidence of Oswald’s role in the assassination.
+Originally produced for the 30th anniversary of the assassination, the film drew upon hundreds of witnesses to shed new light on Oswald’s mysterious life story.

 Oswald took an early interest in socialism after picking up a leaflet about the coming execution of Ethel and Julius Rosenberg, who had been convicted of spying for Russia.
 “I was looking for a key to my environment, and then I discovered socialist literature,” Oswald wrote in his diary.
 “I had to dig for my books in the back of dusty shelves of libraries.”

 Despite his socialist leanings, Oswald enlisted in the Marines and in 1957 was stationed in Atsugi, Japan.
 While there, he earned the nickname “Osvaldovich.”
 As his fellow Marine, Owen Dejanovich, explained to FRONTLINE:

 If you complained about, “Oh, we’ve got to go on a march this morning” or “We’ve got to do this this morning,” scrub barracks or whatever we had to do, if you were complaining about it, he would — he would say that that was the capitalist form of government making us do these things.
 Karl Marx and his form of government would alleviate that.